lfrestrepog/if-docs/docs/reference/cli.md

 ### `--compute`

-`if run --compute` runs *only* the compute phase of the manifest's execution.
+`if-run --compute` runs *only* the compute phase of the manifest's execution.
 The manifest passed to `if-run --compute` should already have input data, appropriately grouped (or you have to pass `--observe --regroup` too).
 This includes the plugins that do operations over the input data to generate output data.

 For example, in a manifest that executes `sum`, `coefficient` and `multiply` in its compute phase: